anthonyjmartinez/staart/README.md

 # About

-`staart` is tail-like implementation in Rust for Linux systems.
+`staart` is tail-like implementation in Rust.
 The binary expects exactly one argument which is the file to be followed.
 Tailing of the file starts at the end of the file, and continues from there.
 If a file is rotated with a new file created with the same name the program will continue following the named file, and not the previous version.
-The program will crash if non-utf8 code points are encountered during tailing.
+In the case of truncation, data are printed from the start of the file.

 ## Binary

-`staart` offers a Rust std-lib only binary crate capable of following a file consiting of utf-8 code points.
+`staart` offers a Rust std-lib only binary crate capable of following a file.
 If the file is rotated, the new file will be followed.
+Following will start at the beginning should truncation be detected.
 Usage is simple:

 `staart <path/to/file.ext>`

 The full feature set of `tail` is not replicated here. `staart` will always start from the end of the file, and print all subsequently appearing lines to `stdout`.
+If non-utf8 code points are found they are not ignored, and may mangle your terminal.

 ## Library